Blackmoor Park Infant School

 "I became a school governor at Blackmoor Park infant school in 2020 and have served as Vice-chair of the governing board moving to Chair of the school committee once we joined the Three Saints Academy Trust.
 My motivation will always be to ensure our children are provided with a safe, happy and effective learning environment.
 I have one daughter who is still in Primary school and her educational journey has been the catalyst for my governance journey.
 I am a serving police officer with over 16 years experience which gives me a good understanding of safeguarding for our children and families."

-Mr Paul Mulcahey (Vice Chair)
+Mr Paul Hughes (Vice Chair)

 "I have been a parent governor at Blackmoor Park Infant School for over 3 years.
 I volunteered to be a governor to support the school and do my best for my children.
 I have 3 children - Year 5 / Year 3 (Blackmoor Juniors) and a 2-year-old who has started his Blackmoor journey!